Tuesday, 29 December 2015

 This will include the library into our project, but now we need to include it for use in AngularJS.
 Open your app.js file and alter the angular.module line to look like the following:

-file, we need to add a controller with a method that will launch the
+Now we’re ready for the fun stuff.
+Inside your app.js file, we need to add a controller with a method that will launch the camera.
+The following was copied almost exactly from the ngCordova documentation:

 Notice on line 17, I added a bunch of other data to my scope.
 Because our destination type is DATA_URL we will be returning raw camera data rather than a file.
 By adding data:image/jpeg;base64 we can use an HTML img tag to display our freshly created snapshot.